-Anti - Bullying Week: Commencing Monday 12th November 2018
+Anti - Bullying Week: Commencing Monday 11th November 2019

-We take all aspects of bullying very seriously and will be assisting Southampton City Council in their quest to promote Anti - Bullying Week - starting next week.
+We take all aspects of bullying very seriously and will be assisting Southampton City Council in their quest to promote Anti-Bullying Week - starting next week.

 Schools are continually encouraged to consider how preventing and responding to bullying, harassment and discrimination, keeps children safe and supports cohesion.
-The Anti-bullying Alliance defines bullying as: the repetitive, intentional hurting of one person or group by another person or group, where the relationship involves an imbalance of power.
+The Anti-Bullying Alliance defines bullying as: the repetitive, intentional hurting of one person or group by another person or group, where the relationship involves an imbalance of power.
 It can happen face to face or through cyber space.
 This is how we, as a school, explain and define bullying to the children.

-The focus for this year is: 'Choose Respect'
+The focus for this year is: 'Change starts with us'